PhilippSalvisberg/mle-sqlcl/README.md

 The Oracle Database 23c supports MLE JavaScript modules.
 MLE modules are standard ECMAScript 2022 modules.

-This repository provides an SQLcl custom command to load ECMAScript modules from an URL or file as MLE modules into an Oracle database.
+This repository provides an SQLcl custom command to load an ECMAScript module from an URL or file into an Oracle database.

 This simplifies the installation of MLE modules by avoiding a detour via `BFILE` or `BLOB`.